 Our muscles relax when we sleep.
-Our throat muscles and tongue relaxes as well.
+Our throat muscles and tongue relax as well.
 If you are sleeping on your back, your tongue can fall back and hinder the flow of air into your lungs.
 If incomplete, this causes heavy snoring.
-If the tongue almost completely obstructs air flow, it produces choking.
+If the tongue almost completely obstructs the airflow, it produces choking.
 This obstruction to breathing during sleep is called Obstructive Sleep Apnea (OSA).

 OSA is common in Parkinson’s disease.
-Problems with breathing during sleep (related to, but not exactly the same as OSA) are even more common in Parkinson’s plus syndromes especially Multiple System Atrophy (MSA).
+Problems with breathing during sleep (related to, but not the same as OSA) are even more common in Parkinson’s plus syndromes, especially Multiple System Atrophy (MSA).

 The first step in treating OSA is to verify the diagnosis by doing a sleep study (technical name – Polysomnography).
 Occasionally, symptoms of RBD, OFF-dystonia and OSA may be difficult to distinguish from each other without a sleep study.